Al Giza Desert

 There is an incredibly powerful feeling that you are being observed (and perhaps judged) by the ghosts – or Gods - of this valley.
 This location is considered one of the most powerful centers of cosmic energy on Earth.

-This is the place where some of the most powerful Kings in world history were lain to rest and perhaps a place where the Gods still walk among us.
+This is the place where some of the most powerful Kings in world history were lain to rest and perhaps one of the few places where the Gods still walk among us.

 The apparition of a Pharaoh riding a chariot has been seen crossing the valley at midnight.
 He wears his golden collar and his full head dress with his chariot being pulled by black horses.